NBISweden/Knox-ePouta/reports/tryggve.md

 # Conclusions

-* The first compute node on the slurm partition appears to *not* matter!
 * The use of NFS is not necessarily a bottleneck: if the workflows do not write big files, it should hold the load.
 * The VMs' network is smoothly at near link-speed.
+* The first compute node on the slurm partition appears to *not* matter!

+> In other words, whether computations are scheduled in Finland or
+> Sweden does _not_ seem to matter.

 # Suggestions for Future Work

 * Tweak NFS to gain even further speed
 * Tweak the TCP settings in the Kernel
-* Scale up the solution to **many-many-many** nodes in Epouta and some in Knox, to see how much the link can be shared.
+* Scale up the solution to **many-many-many** nodes in Epouta and some nodes in Knox, to see how much the link can be shared.
+* Improve disk accesses:
+    * Use object storage or
-* Use a cinder volume and not a ephemeral disk (ie not some libvirt file).
+    * Use a cinder volume and not a ephemeral disk (ie the default libvirt file).